ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 The CBOR map MUST include the following status parameters:

-* 'rt', with value the resource type "ace.osc.gconf" associated to group-configuration resources, encoded as a CBOR text string.
+* 'rt', with value the resource type "core.osc.gconf" associated to group-configuration resources, encoded as a CBOR text string.

 * 'active', encoding the CBOR simple value True if the OSCORE group is currently active, or the CBOR simple value False otherwise.
 This parameter is defined in {{iana-ace-groupcomm-parameters}} of this specification.